nassary-tech/cpp-quest-2025/hello-world/README.md

-"Hello, World" in C++
+👋 Hello, World in C++
-This marks the beginning of my C++ journey for 2025.
-Over the next year, I'll work on C++ projects to sharpen my skills before moving on to Python in 2026.
-Let’s move on with it!
+This is the starting point of my cpp-quest-2025.
+A simple "Hello, World!" to kick off my journey into C++ development.

+🚀 Highlights
+-Basic C++ syntax
+-Simple and clean structure
+-The first milestone in a year-long coding adventure!